13underscore/console-output/README.md

 # console-output
 A bookmarklet console clone that hooks onto all the console.log and all the errors and puts it into a output.
+It can also run code

 ## Bookmarket
 ```javascript